How to help aging-in group members find the retirement coverage they need

 Key reasons for lower conversion

-To delve deeper into this potential opportunity, ZS launched an in-depth qualitative research with group members nearing retirement age, sales leaders and broker agents dealing with commercial group and Medicare Advantage plans.
+To dive deeper into this potential opportunity, ZS conducted in-depth qualitative research with group members nearing retirement age, sales leaders and broker agents dealing with commercial group and Medicare Advantage plans.
 Our research identified several external and organizational challenges that contribute to low conversion rates.

 Customer-related challenges